 Zena Agha is the Interim Director of the British Palestinian Committee.
 She previously served as Al-Shabaka’s US Policy Fellow (2017–2019), where her research focused on Israeli spatial practices, climate change, and Palestinian adaptive capacities.
 She was awarded the Kennedy Scholarship to pursue an MA in Middle Eastern Studies at Harvard University and holds a PhD from Newcastle University, where her research examined colonial cartography in Palestine.
 Her writing has appeared in The New York Times, Foreign Policy, The Nation, The Independent, Foreign Affairs, NPR, and El País.

-Al-Shabaka Policy Member Ahmad Barclay is an architect and environmental designer presently based in Beirut.
-He is co-founder of arenaofspeculation.org, and also works on Visualizing Palestine and #3awda.
-Ahmad previously worked with DAAR (Decolonizing Architecture Art Residency) on the “Laboratory of Returns” project, investigating architectural models for the return of Palestinian refugees.
-His academic research has focused on the potentials of architecture and planning as tools of ‘spatial resistance‘ in the Palestinian struggle.
+Ahmad Barclay is an architect, designer, and data visualization specialist currently serving as Head of Advanced Data Formats at the Office for National Statistics in the UK.
+He is a founding partner of Visualizing Impact, a visual communication studio whose projects include Visualizing Palestine.
+He previously worked with DAAR (Decolonizing Architecture Art Residency) on the “Laboratory of Returns” project, investigating architectural models for the return of Palestinian refugees, and his research has focused on architecture and planning as tools of spatial resistance in the Palestinian struggle.